Apparently, the secret to a happy relationship is actually really simple – it’s all about how you act in the bedroom.

 And when we say the bedroom, we mean your actual nighttime etiquette.
-Not your hanky panky times.
+Not your sexy times.

-So what IS the way to keep things as peaceful as possible when sharing a bed?
+So how do we keep things as peaceful as possible when sharing a bed?

-Well.
-After conducting a poll with 1,000 people across Britain, the study found that those who sleep together in the nude are most content in their marriage or relationship.
+Well, after conducting a poll with 1,000 people across Britain, the study found that those who sleep in the nude are most content in their marriage or relationship.

 Less than half of people who wear pyjamas or nighties said they were ‘extremely happy’, compared to 57% of those who went without.